vemonet/nanopub-rs/lib/docs/docs/javascript-example-html.md

     <pre><code id="rdf-text"></code></pre>

     <script type="module">
+      // Import from a CDN
       import init, { Nanopub, NpProfile } from "https://unpkg.com/@nanopub/sign";
+      // We recommend to use a compiler like vite:
+      // import init, { Nanopub, NpProfile } from "@nanopub/sign";

       // Change the RDF and private key as you wish const rdfStr = `@prefix : <http://purl.org/nanopub/temp/mynanopub#> .